mihaj/mihaj.github.io/_posts/2021-01-02-powershell-core-autocomplete-with-rsreadline.md

 Set-PSReadLineOption -PredictionSource History
 ```

-Save and restart and you'll get the auto-complete feature!
+Save and restart Powershell Core, and you'll get the auto-complete feature!